 Room Number: 309

-To receive class information (homework, upcoming test, etc) by text or email, check out the information for your class section in the Class Information section of this site.
+To receive class information (homework, upcoming test, etc) on your phone, check out the information for your class section in the REMIND section of this site.

 I work in education as a way of giving back to the community.
 Having had the experience of a high-quality education myself, I try to share with a new generation my knowledge and love of mathematics and logical problem solving.
 Education is freedom, and as such I believe that every child and young adult deserves the opportunity to experience the benefits that a quality education can bring.